 npcsh

-is a python-based command-line tool designed to integrate Large Language Models (LLMs) and Agents into one's daily workflow by making them available and easily configurable through the command line shell. -
+is a python-based AI Agent framework designed to integrate Large Language Models (LLMs) and Agents into one's daily workflow by making them available and easily configurable through a command line shell as well as an extensible python library. -

 npcsh